ScottLouvau/scottlouvau.github.io/content/gaming/2024/2024-06-04-dosbox-on-steam-deck/index.md

 ## Goals
 I wanted my DOS games to:
-- Run reliably without crashes or video or audio stutter.
+- Run reliably without crashing and without video or audio stutter.
 - Exit directly back to SteamOS.
 - Scale to good resolutions for each display I use.
 (Built-In, Desk Monitor, TV)
 - Run fullscreen from Game Mode or windowed in Desktop Mode.